The core mission within the Division of Laboratory Animal Medicine (LAM) in the Department of Pathobiology is divided into four specific activities:

-We welcome queries about residency training or short training opportunities for veterinary students from Penn or other veterinary schools.
-We also offer work-study opportunities for Penn pre-veterinary students.
+We welcome queries about residency training or short rotation opportunities for veterinary students from Penn or other veterinary schools contact Dr. Jim Marx (veterinary student opportunities) or Dr. Raimon Duran-Struuck (for residency queries).